 What nursing knowledge and skills do you learn in ADN programs in California?

-Two-year nursing programs in California are designed to prepare graduates for entry level RN employment in a range of practice settings.
-Students gain knowledge and skills founded on the core nursing concepts of professionalism, patient-centered care, safety, leadership, communication, and teamwork.
+It might only take two years to complete, but two-year nursing programs in California prepare graduates for entry-level RN employment in a range of practice settings.
+Students gain knowledge and skills founded on the core nursing concepts of critical thinking, professionalism, patient-centered care, leadership, safety, communication, and teamwork.
 The result is safe, competent patient treatment through evidence-based decision making.
-To achieve this, the curriculum for two-year nursing programs in California combines nursing-related theory coursework with hands-on labs and clinical practice covering nursing fundamentals such as anatomy, microbiology, medical/surgical nursing, and professional ethics.
+To achieve this, the curriculum for two-year nursing programs in California combines nursing-related theory coursework with hands-on labs and clinical practice covering nursing fundamentals such as anatomy, medical/surgical nursing, microbiology, and professional ethics.
 Coursework in related subjects such as psychology, sociology, mathematics, and communication is also typically part of a two-year California nursing program.

 Check out these current curricula from Mendocino College and the College of San Mateo to get an idea of the subjects you’ll cover in your ADN program in California.